sparkflows/sparkflows-docs/docs/user-guide/connectors/databricks.rst

 Databricks
 ==========

-Fire Insights has a processor that allows you to connect with databrikcs table and DBFS file system.
+Fire Insights has a processor that allows you to connect with Databricks table and DBFS file system.

 Read Databricks table in Workflow
 ---------------------------------

 In the workflow use the processor ``Read Databricks Table``.
 It will allow you to read tables from Databricks.

-Then use the other processors in Fire for processing the data read from the Databricks Table.
+Then, use the other processors in Fire for processing the data read from the Databricks Table.

 Workflow
 ++++++++